How elasticity affects bubble pinch-off: Characterization of the polymer solutions

 The inset of \cref{fig:relaxation_timePEO2M,fig:relaxation_timePEO4M} shows the neck width over time for different concentrations of PEO, \(M_W = 2.0 \times 10^6 \, \textrm{g/mol}\) and \(4.0 \times 10^6 \, \textrm{g/mol}\) respectively.
 By fitting an exponential to the data's viscoelastic regime, we can determine the relaxation time given in the plots themselves.
-Again, we see that the relaxation time is not significantly different between days 1 and 5, so we can conclude that the polymer solutions are not degraded during the timespan of the experiments.
+We determined the effective relaxation time before and after the bubble pinch-off experiments to make sure that the effective relaxation time didn't change over the course of the experiments.
+We see in \cref{fig:relaxation_timePEO2M,fig:relaxation_timePEO4M} that the relaxation time is not significantly different between days 1 and 5, so we can conclude that the polymer solutions are not degraded during the timespan of the experiments.